DoNOF/DoNOF-Documentation/docs/NOF.md

 [`Phys.
 Rev. Lett.
 127(23), 233001 (2021).`](https://doi.org/10.1103/PhysRevLett.127.233001)
 ```

-In order to choose GNOF in DoNOF, you must set IPNOF=8 in the $NOFINP section of your input file.
+In order to choose GNOF in DoNOF, you must set IPNOF=8 and Imod=0 in the $NOFINP section of your input file.

 $$
     E_{el}^{gnof} = E^{intra} + E_{HF}^{inter} + E_{sta}^{inter} + E_{dyn}^{inter}